— For recital and concert reservations please follow the steps at the bottom of this page —

 - The large ensemble does not feature a soloist from within the student’s area.

-- A jury examination to approve the presentation of a student recital must be passed at least one month prior to the scheduled performance date.
-What exactly does “at least one month” mean?
-If your recital is scheduled for March 3, your jury must be prior to — or on — February 3.
+- A jury examination to approve the presentation of a student recital must be passed at least ONE MONTH PRIOR to the scheduled performance date.
 Recitals scheduled during the month of January must be juried prior to or on Reading Day (jury day) of the preceding Fall Semester.
 A recital cannot be presented nor will it be advertised on the Concerts and Events Calendar until the recital jury is passed.
+Instructor verification of the successful completion of your jury will be within the Recital Registration form (see Step 4); this will serve as your electronic Jury Approval Form.